FAQ's about The Ohio Novice State Tournament

 Can wrestlers change weight classes?

-Wrestlers can make weight class changes until the Friday before weigh ins begin.
+Wrestlers can make weight class changes until Sunday February 1, 2026, before weigh ins begin on Monday February 2, 2026.

 What is required to weigh in?